J03B1D3N/J03B1D3N/README.md

 Projects I have made (for now only available on a PC/laptop):
 - (VUEJS, TAILWIND, POCKETBASE, VUEMATERIALS, VUEX) https://j03b1d3n.github.io/CompanyContacts/#/
-  This project was made as a final project of my front-end internship at Teltonika Networks IoT academy
+  This project was made as a final project of my front-end internship at Teltonika Networks IoT Academy
   Please read the readme.md in the original repo to understand how this app works: https://github.com/J03B1D3N/CompanyContacts

 - (REACT, TS, FIREBASE, BOOTSTRAP) (responsive) https://j03b1d3n.github.io/lets-chat/